MedeaMelana/JsonGrammar/README.md

 ## Show me the types!

-I've shown you how to use the library, but I haven't shown you any types.
-The library is based on partial isomorphisms:
+The library is based on *partial isomorphisms*:

 ```
 data Iso a b = Iso (a -> Maybe b) (b -> Maybe a)